-(1) 1) The conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or

-(2) If the conduct in question was the direct result of the school's failure to implement the IEP
+- (1) The conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - (2) If the conduct in question was the direct result of the school's failure to implement the IEP

 If it is determined that either of the above is applicable for the child, the conduct shall be determined to be a manifestation of the child's disability.
-If it is determined that the conduct was a manifestation of the child's disability, the IEP Team shall: Within ten (10) school days, the school will assemble an IEP team to make a manifestation determination as to whether the disciplinary behavior was the result of the student's disability.
-Should the student remain on suspension for an extended period, the school would work with the district to provide an interim alternative educational setting.
+If it is determined that the conduct was a manifestation of the child's disability, the IEP Team shall:

-(1) Conduct a functional behavioral assessment or a functional analysis assessment, and implement a behavioral intervention plan for such child, provided that IA had not conducted such assessment prior to such determination before the behavior that resulted in a change in placement;

-(2) If a behavioral intervention plan has been developed, review the behavioral intervention plan if the child already has such a behavioral intervention plan, and modify it, as necessary, to address the behavior; and

-(3) Return the child to the placement from which the child was removed, unless the parent and IA agree to a change of placement as part of the modification of the behavioral intervention plan.
+- (1) Conduct a functional behavioral assessment or a functional analysis assessment, and implement a behavioral intervention plan for such child, provided that IA had not conducted such assessment prior to such determination before the behavior that resulted in a change in placement; - (2) If a behavioral intervention plan has been developed, review the behavioral intervention plan if the child already has such a behavioral intervention plan, and modify it, as necessary, to address the behavior; and - (3) Return the child to the placement from which the child was removed, unless the parent and IA agree to a change of placement as part of the modification of the behavioral intervention plan.